 In a separate medium bowl, whisk together mashed banana, milk, eggs, and vanilla until thoroughly combined.
 Using a rubber spatula, fold wet mixture into dry ingredients until just combined.
 Do not over mix or your pancakes will be tough!
 The batter will be slightly lumpy.

-Preheat your griddle (or frying pan).
+Preheat your frying pan or griddle (this is my favorite griddle for making pancakes).
 Butter the griddle and spread around so the cooking surface is evenly coated.
 Using a dry 1/3 measuring cup, scoop batter onto the griddle.
 Cook pancakes until the bottom is golden brown, and small holes start to form on the uncooked side.
 Flip pancake to the uncooked side, and cook for about 2 minutes more, until golden brown.

 Repeat with remaining batter until it's all used up.
 If you can't cook a lot of pancakes at once due to having a small griddle, or just a frying pan, here's a tip that I use sometimes: Preheat your oven to 200 degrees, and line a pie plate with foil.
 As you cook the pancakes, stick them in the pie plate to stay warm, and gently cover with foil so they don't get dried out.